avarakin/AstroPiMaker4/README.md

 # Introduction

-This project contains instructions and Makefile for setting up a Raspberry Pi 4 as an Astrophotography computer.
+This project contains instructions and Makefile for setting up a portable Astrophotography computer.
-Ubuntu Server 20.04 32 bits is used as a starting point.
+It can be used for setting different computers:  Raspberry Pi, Libre Computers Le Potato and a regular x86 PC.
-Why using makefile as opposed to shell script?
+Why use makefile as opposed to shell script?
 Because make stops execution in case of failures and can be invoked for the whole installation or for a part of it.

 # Warning
 This script is better suited for users, who have experience with Linux and want to build a system from scratch, utilizing official images from Ubuntu.